-Do darker months dampen your mood?
+Do darker months tend to dampen your mood?
 Spot the signs that you could be experiencing seasonal affective disorder

 The seasonal affective disorder (SAD) scale can range from a drop in mood to bouts of depression – and with the autumn and winter months drawing in, research from the Weather Channel and YouGov predicts that as many as 29% of adults will experience symptoms of SAD) with the changing of the seasons.

 A condition that can touch those who don’t necessarily experience poor mental health at other times of the year, for some people SAD can quickly take over their lives, and make it so that they dread certain months.
 But the good news is there are many treatment options and avenues of support out there, so, if you suspect that you might be experiencing SAD and are struggling to cope, reach out to your GP or a mental health professional.

 The best way to reclaim control, and ensure you get support as soon as possible, is to be aware of the signs to watch for.
 Here, we’re exploring some of the lesser-known symptoms of winter SAD, to help you take back control over the coming months.

 1. Sleep problems

 It can range from oversleeping to trouble falling asleep, or disturbed and restless nights, but the main thing to know is that sleep problems often come with SAD.
 It’s suspected that SAD is caused by seasonal changes which disrupt our circadian rhythm – the 24-hour body clock that regulates how we function during sleeping and waking hours – which may be what creates this link.
 So, if you notice changes to your sleeping patterns, or find you struggle more with sleep at certain times of the year, this could be a potential symptom of SAD.